 - Provide efficient and safe transport for inmates

 - Ensure emergency preparedness by maintaining products and services during emergency events when these items may otherwise be unattainable.

 Agribusiness, Land & Minerals includes Business Management, Crops and Equipment, and Livestock departments.

 Business Management maintains agency records relevant to TDCJ land issues including abstracts, deeds, title opinions, easements, seismic permits, land leases, and oil and gas leases.
-Business Management coordinates with various community food banks throughout the state by providing offender labor to help salvage and sort products for distribution and gleaning fruits and vegetables from privately owned fields.
-Additionally, the department provides financial management and cost accounting for agricultural operations across the state.
+Business Management provides financial management and cost accounting for agricultural operations across the state.

-Financial Operations provides support to Programs, TCI and Transportation & Supply.
-The department includes the Financial Support Office (FSO), the TCI and Transportation & Supply Business Office, and TCI Customer Service.
+Financial Operations provides support to Programs, TCI, and Transportation & Supply.
+The department includes the Financial Support Office (FSO), the Business Office for TCI and Transportation & Supply, and TCI Customer Service.

-The FSO is located at the Wynne Unit and is responsible for compiling data from various sources to: produce the monthly TCI Financial Report; produce weekly and monthly warehouse reports; and provide information and reports to factories, MAL management and agency administration, all of which are utilized to make business decisions.
+The FSO is responsible for compiling data from various sources to: produce the monthly TCI Financial Report; produce weekly and monthly warehouse reports; and provide information and reports to factories, MAL management and agency administration, all of which are utilized to make business decisions.